This article is also available in Español here.

 The great paradigm shift from old to new covenant did not occur at the beginning of Christ’s earthly ministry but at its end (1 Cor.
 11:25).
 History turned upon itself with the death and resurrection of Christ and with the subsequent coming of the Spirit at Pentecost.
 The first utterance made immediately after the outpouring of the Holy Spirit concerned a radical change in ministry roles.
 With the apostles at his side, Peter formally proclaimed that, because of the new era inaugurated by the coming of the Spirit, ministries that had been previously restricted were now universally accessible to all believers without distinctions of gender, age, or class.

 Jesus treated women with a degree of dignity, intelligence, camaraderie, and genuine brotherly love that was uncommon in those times.
-True equality would have to wait for Pentecost, however, when the Holy Spirit was poured out for the first time on all believers regardless of gender.
+True equality within the community of Jesus’ followers would have to wait for Pentecost, however, when the Holy Spirit was poured out for the first time on all believers regardless of gender.

 Apostles, Pastors, or Priests?